Assistant Professor (starting Fall 2018), Department of Evolution, Ecology and Organismal Biology at The Ohio State University, USA

 - served on the UMD Department of Biology Graduate Student Selection Committee

 - served as Student Representative for Behavior, Ecology, Evolution, and Systematics Student Taskforce, acting as a liaison between the student body and the department at the University of Maryland in 2012.
-I also led design of the website.
+Changed the website from static to a wiki.

 - volunteered at the ATLAS Symposium for recruiting under-represented minorities in science, tech, engineering, and math.

-- “Alyssa Stewart Service Award For Helping Other Graduate Students Which Is The Most Prestigious Service Award Offered Even Though You Can’t Write It On Your CV.”
+- “Alyssa Stewart Service Award For Graduate Students Helping Other Graduate Students Which Is The Most Prestigious Service Award Offered Even Though You Can’t Write It On Your CV.”